Let’s find what you’re looking for. Search our resources, blog, pages, and any other content on our website.

-You know that you need employee training for cyber security.
-Cyber security is a big deal.
+Cyber security is a big deal, and you know you need employee training for cyber security.
 Even if you’re in a small to medium-sized business, the hackers are out to get you.
 Medium-sized businesses pay millions of dollars every year to recover after a ransomware attack.

 Cyber criminals are only looking for the easiest way to get money.
 They don’t care about the size of your business or which industry you’re in.
-It’s also true that 95% of cyber security breaches are the result of human error, according to IBM.
+It’s also true that 95% of cyber security breaches are the result of human error.1

-While companies spend a great deal of time and money providing employee training, 90% of the new skills learned are forgotten in under a year.¹ The reasons for this problem are many, including:
+While companies spend a great deal of time and money providing employee training, 90% of the new skills learned are forgotten in under a year.2 The reasons for this problem are many, and may happen because:

 Effective cyber security training is possible when you follow these best practices.